 PHP random string generator function

-Why Generate Random Strings?
+Why Generate Random Strings in PHP?

 Random strings are used for a variety of reasons in modern web applications: